ANIMALS & FREEDOM OF INFORMATION

 Images from BBC Panorama: Britain's Puppy Dealers Exposed

-But first... a little bit of background on how the FOI affects animal industries
+Let’s start with a little bit of background on how FOI affects animal industries.

 Government is answerable to the public.
+We cannot forget this and neither can they.
 Sometimes they need a prod to remind them of this.
 We're happy to be that prod.

-Why the FOI process has such significance when it comes to animal industries
+Why the FOI process is so significant for animal industries

-The reason why FOI requests are so crucial in respect of animal industries is because animals can’t advocate for themselves.
-So where an industry operator is failing and a government body is not regulating them properly, the animals have no way of alerting us to these problems.
-Information obtained from public bodies provides us with an important tool to understand whether these bodies tasked with upholding welfare laws - are actually doing this.
+FOI requests are so crucial for animal industries because animals can’t advocate for themselves.
+(We hate the b.s. cliche of animal activists calling themselves ‘the voices for the voiceless’, because animals are not voiceless!
+BUT, they also are unable to go into their local authority and make a well-reasoned complaint, so, here we are.)
+Where an industry operator is failing, and a government body is not regulating them properly, the animals are unable to alert us to these problems.
+Information obtained from public bodies through FOI requests provides us with an important tool to understand whether these bodies tasked with upholding welfare laws are actually doing their job.
+DO YOUR JOB, GUYS!